pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Gameboy.md

 # Compiler support

-At present, only sccz80 is supported for creating gameboy ROMs.
+At present, due to issues with sdcc, only sccz80 is supported for creating gameboy ROMs.

 ## Banked memory